 LIBERTY Twp., Ohio -- Lakota students and faculty are starting to see big changes since voters narrowly passed a school tax levy five months ago -- after three failed attempts forced deep cuts in Ohio's eighth-largest school district.

 Lakota, which has 17,065 students enrolled this year, had to reduce its annual spending by $20.8 million when voters struck down the first levy in 2010.
-The eighth-largest school district in the state cut 300 teachers from its staff, eliminated a school period for high school freshmen and sophomores and it reduced daily music, art and physical education classes to one day a week.
+The district cut 300 teachers from its staff, eliminated a school period for high school freshmen and sophomores and reduced daily music, art and physical education classes to one day a week.

 It also increased athletic and band participation fees to $500 for each student for each sport, eliminated busing at the high school level and for all students within a two-mile radius of their school.

 But with the new stream of revenue, which costs the owner of a $100,000 home $192 more a year, Lakota officials are bringing back many of the cut services.

 And they said they’re on track to add a few more.